SNAPS | Annie Ludick of 'RHOD' and husband Kgolo Mthembu tie the knot in dream wedding

 The businesswoman and dancer married the love of her life Kgolo Mthembu in what was an intimate and breathtaking wedding ceremony held at the luxurious La Paris Estate in the Cape winelands.

 “I am so grateful to share my wedding with the people I love and to truly celebrate life and new beginnings.
 The last year has been so difficult and uncertain: my wedding has been delayed so many times.
-So I am so grateful and blessed that everything was absolutely as I imagined: a perfect start to my new chapter,” said Annie.
+So I am so grateful and blessed that everything was absolutely as I imagined: a perfect start to my new chapter,” she said.

 Here are the breathtaking snaps below: